Equations in Burnside groups: Introduction

 Following Delzant-Gromov \cite{Delzant:2008tu} we attach to each group $\Gamma_j$ a hyperbolic space $X_j$ on which it acts by isometries.
-This space is obtained by means of geometric small cancellation theory.
+This space is obtained by means of geometric small cancellation theory (see \autoref{sec: appendix - sc}).
 Its geometry is ``finer'' than the one of the Cayley graph of $\Gamma_j$.
 In particular, we have a uniform control (i.e. independent of the exponent $n$ and the approximation step $j$) on its hyperbolicity constant, as well as on a weak form of acylindricity.
 In addition, the projection $\Gamma_j$ is one-to-one when restricted to balls of radius $r(n)$ (for the metric on $\Gamma_j$ induced by the one on $X_j$) where $r(n)$ only depends on $n$ and diverges to infinity when $n$ tends to infinity.
-We use $X_j$ to measure the energy of the lift $\psi \colon G \to \Gamma_j$ as follows
+All the needed properties of the spaces $X_j$ are wrapped up in a preferred class of group actions defined in \autoref{sec: a preferred class of groups}.
+See in particular \autoref{res: approximating sequence}.
+We now use $X_j$ to measure the energy of the lift $\psi \colon G \to \Gamma_j$ as follows (see \autoref{def: energy})

 This is the place where our asymptotic approach jumps in.
 Note indeed that all of our statements involve a critical exponent $N$ that depends on the group $G$.
-Their proofs are usually by contradiction.
+Their proofs are usually by contradiction (see for instance Propositions~\ref{res: lifting morphism - rigid gal} and \ref{res: lifting morphism - killing elements}).
 Assuming that a statement is false, we get a sequence of counter-examples, i.e. morphisms $\phi_k \colon G \to \Gamma / \Gamma^{n_k}$ that fail our theorem, where $n_k$ is a sequence of odd integers diverging to infinity.
 For each $k \in \N$, we fix a lift $\psi_k \colon G \to \Gamma_{j_k, k}$ of $\phi_k$, where $\Gamma_{j_k, k}$ is an approximation of $\Gamma / \Gamma^{n_k}$ as above.
 We choose it so that the approximation step $j_k$ is minimal.
 We distinguish then two cases. \begin{itemize} \item Suppose first that the energy $\lambda_\infty (\psi_k, U)$ is bounded.
 The projection between the approximation groups of $\Gamma / \Gamma^{n_k}$ are injective on larger and larger balls when $k$ tends to infinity.
-We use this fact to prove that the minimal lift $\psi_k$ is actually a lift from $G$ to $\Gamma_{0, k} = \Gamma$.
+We use this fact to prove that the minimal lift $\psi_k$ is actually a lift from $G$ to $\Gamma_{0, k} = \Gamma$ (see \autoref{res: approx - energy minimal approx}).
 Hence we are back to the standard situation of understanding ${\rm Hom}(G, \Gamma)$ for the \emph{fixed} hyperbolic group $\Gamma$.

 \item Suppose now that (up to passing to a subsequence) $\lambda_\infty (\psi_k, U)$ diverges to infinity.
 Since the hyperbolicity constant of the spaces $X_{j_k, k}$ (on which $\Gamma_{j_k, k}$ acts) is uniformly bounded, the sequence of rescaled spaces